-How many crib sheets you’ll need for your baby can depend on a few factors — chief among them are your child’s age, and how often you’re comfortable doing laundry.
+How many crib sheets you’ll need for your baby depends on several factors — the chief ones being your child’s age, and how often you’re okay with doing laundry.

 In this article:

-Buying fitted sheets for the crib: What to consider
+Buying fitted sheets for the crib — things to consider

-It’s important to know that there are two primary crib mattress sizes, standard and mini.
-A set of standard sheets will not fit on a mini-sized mattress, and vice-versa.
+There are two primary crib mattress sizes, standard and mini.
+A set of standard sheets won’t fit on a mini-sized mattress, and vice-versa.

-Know what mattress size you’re buying for in order to avoid a bad fit.
+Know what mattress size you want in order to avoid a bad fit.
 Oversized sheets that don’t fit securely on the mattress can pose a SIDS risk to your newborn.
 1pediatrics.aappublications.org SIDS and Other Sleep-Related Infant Deaths

-Although they are less common, some cribs are shaped and have specialty sheets designed just for the manufacturer.
+Though less common, some cribs are shaped and have specialty sheets designed exclusively for that particular model.
 The Stokke Sleepi is a popular example of this type of crib.

 Sheets made from 100% cotton or bamboo viscose are soft, hypoallergenic, and breathable, and are favored by many new parents.

-Stray away from silk or satin crib sheets, and most products described as “luxury”.
-They’re cute in theory, but they’re extremely impractical.
+Avoid silk or satin crib sheets, and most products that are described as “luxury”.
+They’re cute in theory, but can prove extremely impractical.

 Allergies and sensitive skin

-Sensitive skin is very common in new babies, and certain fabrics can be a significant trigger.
-This means that when purchasing crib sheets, mattress or bassinet covers, and changing pad covers, fabrics like polyester, wool, and fleece should be skipped over in favor of breathable bamboo and cotton, which are less likely to irritate delicate infant skin.
+This means that when purchasing crib sheets, mattress or bassinet covers, and changing pad covers, fabrics like polyester, wool, and fleece should be skipped over in favor of breathable bamboo and cotton, which are less likely to irritate an infant’s delicate skin.

 How many crib sheets do I need?

-As we mentioned back at the beginning, your child’s age and your willingness and ability to devote time to laundry play a part in answering this question.
+As we mentioned in the beginning, your child’s age, and your willingness and ability to devote time to laundry, play a big part in answering this question.

-The frequency with which you intend to change your child’s bedding is also part of the equation — at least once a week is recommended, but when you have a newborn, it’s quite likely you’ll want or need to change the sheets more often.
+How often you intend to change your child’s bedding is also part of the equation — at least once a week is recommended, though, with a newborn, you might want to change the sheets more often.

 Newborn – 12 months

-The first year of your child’s life is likely to be the peak of your bed-changing duty.
+The first year of your child’s life is likely to be the peak of your bed-changing duties.

-Because newborns don’t move around very much, they tend to get sweaty quickly, which means sheets can get yucky in the span of a day.
+Because newborns don’t move around much, they tend to get sweaty quickly, meaning sheets can get yucky in the span of a day.
 We won’t even talk about spit-up and drool!

-Newborns also have nearly no bladder and bowel control, so diaper blowouts and accidents in the crib are a pretty common occurrence — many parents opt to add a fitted waterproof mattress protector on the crib or bassinet mattress under the sheet in order to prevent damage and odor.
+Parents often add a fitted waterproof mattress protector to the crib or bassinet mattress under the sheet to prevent damage and odor.

 12 Months and beyond

-Now that your child has grown significantly, they’re spending a lot less time in their crib.
-This, of course, means less time for potential messes.
+Now that your child has grown significantly, they’ll be spending a lot less time in their crib.
+This, of course, means less chance of potential messes.

-IMPORTANT NOTE: Only use fitted crib sheets which fit securely around your mattress pad or cover of choice, or choose fitted crib sheets with built-in waterproof inserts.
-Poorly fitting and non-fitted sheets pose a SIDS risk to your baby.
+IMPORTANT NOTE: Only use fitted crib sheets which fit securely around the mattress pad or cover of choice, or choose fitted crib sheets with built-in waterproof inserts.
+Poorly fitting and non-fitted sheets pose a SIDS risk.

 Changing pad covers

 Unlike mattress pads and bassinet covers, changing pad covers need to be washed more frequently and are smaller and less expensive.
-Keeping three or four on hand is usually sufficient.
+Having three or four on hand is usually sufficient.

-When choosing fitted sheets for your crib, consider your baby’s age.
+When choosing fitted sheets for your crib, consider the baby’s age.